ryanchankh/mcr2/README.md

 ```

 ## Contact
-Please contact ryanchankh@berkeley.edu yyu@eecs.berkeley.edu if you have any question on the codes.
+Please contact ryanchankh@berkeley.edu and yyu@eecs.berkeley.edu if you have any question on the codes.